jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/post.md

 ## Querying the data

-You can now ask any question to the document and it should come with an answer about the document, for instance I have asked to give a summary of Microsoft 2023 Annual report and returned the following
+You can now ask any question to the agent and it should come with an answer about the document, for instance I have asked to give a summary of Microsoft 2023 Annual report and returned the following
 ![Azure Open AI Studio - Adding Keyword and chunk size into Azure AI resource in Chat Playground](/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/querying-data-in-auzre-open-ai-studio.png)

 When answering the question, the chat result will show links to the sources which can be opened on the right hand side.